hydroframe/hf_hydrodata/docs/source/faq.rst

 You can get this as either as a tiff file or a cog file.
 You can also get the ma_2025 wtd_uncertainty variable and the belitz_2019 dataset variables the same way.

+We also have the full ma_2025 water table depth dataset available as a tiff file on `Zenodo <https://zenodo.org/records/18504963>`_ as a direct download.